justinjoco/portfolio-react/README.md

 # Justin Joco's Portfolio Website 2.x
 This website has been rebuilt from Bootstrap to React Bootstrap.
-Why?
-Because, why not?
+This was done mostly to learn Reactjs and as a fun learning experience.
 Here's what's included:
 * A summary about me
 * Projects made at hackathons or classes